Dr. Stohr is an Associate Professor of Philosophy at Georgetown University and Senior Research Scholar at the Kennedy Institute of Ethics.

 Dr. Stohr holds an undergraduate degree from the University of Notre Dame, and graduate degrees from the University of North Carolina at Chapel Hill.
-She is Associate Professor of Philosophy at Georgetown in addition to her role at the KIE.

 Did you know?